-- The District of Columbia will remain the seat of power for the Federal Government after a disaster through response and recovery operations - Nothing in the Plan alters or impedes the ability of District departments and agencies to carry out their specific authorities or perform their responsibilities under all applicable laws, Executive Orders, and directives - The DRP focuses on addressing response phases actions as well as "short-term" recovery efforts - The concepts and process presented in the DRP will be vetted and validated by all key stakeholders through the Plan maintenance process, including through exercises, or as the Plan is implemented after a disaster - Some emergencies or disasters will occur with enough warning that appropriate notification will be issued to ensure some level of preparation.
-Other situations will occur with no advanced warning - Hazards can occur simultaneously or consecutively, such as a winter storm with local flooding or an earthquake during winter followed by an influenza epidemic.
-The District can also suffer from hazards occurring elsewhere that, due to their effect on the supply of goods and services induce critical shortages of such essentials as electricity, petroleum products, natural gas, and food - As the population in the District increases, so will the consequence of the impact from various emergencies - The initial response by the District government will be to take actions that have the greatest potential to save life and protect critical public infrastructure - Emergency conditions may rapidly escalate, deplete critical resources, and exceed agency response capabilities.
-Each District agency and volunteer organization will document and seek reimbursement, as appropriate, for expenses incurred during emergency operations - District, federal, and private sector partners collaborate in advance of the event to identify planning contingencies and facilitate effective response - The District will utilize established communications systems and assure redundant communications capability - Officials will enlist regional and federal assistance in event of emergency, diminished resources or response capabilities through mutual aid agreements (MAAs) with jurisdictions in the NCR, through the Emergency Management Assistance Compact (EMAC), and through requests to FEMA

-- Emergencies involving mass casualties could pose logistical challenges and tax medical assets in the District and the NCR - Emergency responders and hospitals may have limited capability to isolate and treat casualties contaminated with chemical, biological, radiological, nuclear, and/or explosive (CBRNE) material - Emergencies may cause injury, fatalities, property loss, and disruption of normal support systems.
+- The District of Columbia will remain the seat of power for the federal Government after a disaster through response and recovery operations - Nothing in the Plan alters or impedes the ability of District departments and agencies to carry out their specific authorities or perform their responsibilities under all applicable laws, Executive Orders, and directives - As the population in the District increases, so will the consequence of impact from various emergencies - Emergency conditions may rapidly escalate, deplete critical resources, and exceed agency response capabilities.
+Each District agency and volunteer organization will document and seek reimbursement, as appropriate, for expenses incurred during emergency operations - Officials will enlist regional and federal assistance in event of an emergency or disaster diminishes, resources or response capabilities through mutual aid agreements (MAAs) with jurisdictions in the NCR, the Emergency Management Assistance Compact (EMAC), and requests to FEMA - Emergencies involving mass casualties could pose logistical challenges and tax medical assets in the District and the NCR - Emergency responders and hospitals may have limited capability to isolate and treat casualties contaminated with chemical, biological, radiological, nuclear, and/or explosive material - Emergencies may cause injury, fatalities, property loss, and disruption of normal support systems and the economy.
 A large number of casualties, heavy damage to buildings and basic infrastructure, and disruption of essential public services may overwhelm District capabilities - Achieving and maintaining effective citizen and community preparedness reduces the immediate demands on response organizations.
-Public awareness and education programs are required to ensure that residents will take appropriate advance actions to reduce their vulnerability, especially during the first 72-96 hours after an emergency or disaster - The District will maintain a cadre of well-trained personnel to fulfill federal and District mandates.
-District agencies will participate in the development of supporting plans and procedures, training opportunities, and exercises in order to achieve and maintain optimal readiness capabilities - The emergency planning process engages the "whole community."
-Private sector, nonprofit, volunteer, and other NGOs are vital to the homeland security and emergency management infrastructure.
-In addition, the planning process is transparent and synchronizes coordination, collaboration, and communication among multi-disciplinary stakeholders within the policy, coordination, and tactical levels - Media attention must be considered, with the District preparing to deal with representatives from local, national, and international print and electronic media within one hour of the incident
+Public awareness and education programs are required to ensure that residents and businesses will take appropriate advance actions to reduce their vulnerability, especially during the first 72 hours after an emergency or disaster - The District will maintain a cadre of well-trained personnel to fulfill federal and District mandates.
+District agencies will participate in the development of supporting plans and procedures, training opportunities, and exercises to achieve and maintain optimal readiness capabilities - Private-sector, nonprofit, volunteer, and other NGOs are vital to the homeland security and emergency management infrastructure.
+In addition, the planning process is transparent and synchronizes coordination, collaboration, and communication among multi-disciplinary stakeholders within the policy, coordination, and tactical levels

-The primary purpose of the District Preparedness System is to ensure that agencies are prepared to prevent, protect against, respond to, recover from, and mitigate against the impacts from all threats and hazards.
+The primary purpose of the District Preparedness System is to ensure that agencies are prepared to prevent, protect against, mitigate, respond to, and recover from the impacts from all threats/hazards.
 In most situations, District agencies will be the first and primary responders.
 Under special circumstances such as terrorist incidents, nuclear material incidents, public health emergencies, or mass migration events, federal agencies may have the primary jurisdiction for the overall response effort.
 However, the District's resources will likely provide the first response for all incidents impacting the jurisdiction.